 Lessors often offer lease agreements with incentives to their lessees.
-Lease Incentives are defined as payments made or reimbursements made by lessors to lessees to facilitate leases.
+Lease Incentives are payments made or reimbursements made by lessors to lessees to facilitate leases.
 The definition is silent on the treatment of lease incentives where lessors reimburse lessees for fit-out costs.

 When it comes to determining whether fit-out costs are incurred to build assets that benefit the lessor or the lessee, one of the major factors is whether they benefit the lessor or the lessee:

-The contribution should be treated as any other cash incentive received or receivable if the assets will remain the lessee’s and are of no benefit to the lessor.
+The contribution should be treated as any other cash incentive received or receivable if the assets will remain the lessee’s and are no benefit to the lessor.

 It is not within the scope of IFRS 16 to construct an asset that will be the lessor’s: the lessee does not eventually own an asset in addition to the right-of-use asset and instead makes upfront payments to the lessor for costs, and the lessor reimburses them.